stozuka/seo-quick-checker/README.md

 On top of that, you can defined you own rules by using `ruleBuilder` module.

-For input, this package provides two ways
+For input, this package provides two ways.

-- Using fs.readFile
+- Using Node.js fs.readFile
-- Using stream.readableStream
+- Using Node.js stream.readableStream

 For output, this packages provides three ways below.

-- Using fs.writeFiel
+- Using Node.js fs.writeFile
-- Using stream.writableStream
+- Using Node.js stream.writableStream
-- Using console.log
+- Using Node.js console.log

 ## Getting Started